Why AED Device Registration Is a Critical Step

 Registering your AED is one of the most important steps you’ll take after purchasing it.
 While it might sound like just another administrative task, it’s a critical link in the chain of survival.
 Proper registration ensures that 911 dispatchers know an AED is nearby and can direct a bystander to it during an emergency.
 The process is straightforward, and breaking it down into a few key steps makes it even more manageable.
 Let’s walk through exactly what you need to do to get your device registered and compliant.

-Step 1: Find Your Local Registry
+Step 1: Find the Right Registry for Your Area

 Your first move is to identify where you need to register your AED.
 Registration requirements can vary significantly depending on your location.
 Most states have laws that outline the process, and often the registration is handled by the local Emergency Medical Services (EMS) agency or county health department.
 A good place to start is by searching for “[Your State] AED registration requirements.”
 This will typically point you to the correct agency or online portal.
 The Sudden Cardiac Arrest Foundation provides a helpful overview of state-specific laws that can guide you to the right place.